Let Knowledge Serve the City!

 Students are expected to conduct themselves in a professional manner in their internship.
 This means that they arrive at their work when scheduled, they dress appropriately, they follow directions, and they interact with others in a positive manner.
 Moreover, students are expected to abide at all times by the ethical standards of the university and the organization in which they are placed.
 Students who conduct themselves in an unprofessional or unethical manner face a failing grade and/or appropriate disciplinary action.
 The PSU Student Code of Conduct is available here.

-Students who are selected as interns enter into their positions as representatives of Portland State University and of the Honors College.
+Students who are selected as interns enter into their positions as representatives of Portland State University and of the Urban Honors College.
 Internships are not only beneficial to students, but to the sponsoring organization as well.
-If a student proves incapable of performing his or her job at a certain level of competence and in a professional manner, it could lead to a situation in which the sponsoring organization refuses to accept future interns from the Honors College.
-For these reasons, the Honors College has instituted some restrictions on who is eligible to enter the internship program.
+If a student proves incapable of performing his or her job at a certain level of competence and in a professional manner, it could lead to a situation in which the sponsoring organization refuses to accept future interns from Honors.
+For these reasons, Honors has instituted some restrictions on who is eligible to enter the internship program.
 This section explains the policies on eligibility and course credit.

 Before you begin your internship, set personal and professional goals and objectives so you have a learning focus during your internship.
 Identify a mentor at your internship organization and check in with him or her on a regular basis.
 When you are finished with a task, ask what you can do next.
 Be sure to take notes when receiving instructions for assignments, and don’t hesitate to ask questions about an assignment you don’t understand.
 Stay positive and be a team player no matter what the task.
 Communicate in a professional manner, no matter how short the email or casual the topic.
 The Honors Internship Coordinator is available to meet with you if you’d like to discuss specific questions or challenges about your internship experience.